DataDog/documentation/content/en/metrics/metrics-without-limits.md

 ### Configure multiple metrics at a time

 Optimize your custom metrics volumes by using the [bulk metric tag configuration feature][7].
-By clicking **Include Tags...** on Metrics Summary, you can specify a namespace for your metrics.
-You can then configure all metrics matching that namespace prefix with the same allowlist of tags.
+By clicking **Configure Tags*** on Metrics Summary, you can specify a namespace for your metrics.
+You can then configure all metrics matching that namespace prefix with the same allowlist of tags under ***Include tags...*** or the same blocklist of tags under ***Exclude tags...***.

 ## Metrics without Limits™ billing